AndyMLearmouth92/codewars/README.md

 <img width="1022" alt="image" src="https://user-images.githubusercontent.com/108182837/198887985-ad8389df-b3a8-48a7-8727-fcbf32aba6f9.png">

 A repository filled with Codewars challenges (kata).
-Currently ranked in the 33rd honour percentile on the global leaderboard and have completed over 100 challenges and push at least 5 solutions every week.
+Currently ranked in the 33rd honour percentile on the global leaderboard and have completed over 100 challenges and push at least five solutions every week.

 # How It's Made: